glfw/glfw/README.md

 server are available but not yet officially supported.

-See the [compatibility guide](http://www.glfw.org/docs/latest/compat.html) in the documentation for more information on various platform-specific APIs and extensions.
+See the [compatibility guide](http://www.glfw.org/docs/latest/compat.html) in the documentation for more information.

 ## Reporting bugs